zanthor/PallyPowerTW/README.md

-# PallyPowerTW for Turtle WOW
+# PallyPowerTW for Turtle WOW w/Nampower & UnitXP SP3

 ## Please note!
 ## 1) Use your Left mouse button to do a Greater Blessing!